Liverpool Experience Campus

-Arena and Convention Centre Liverpool, also known as simply ACC Liverpool, is a multi-purpose event complex on the former Kings Dock, Liverpool, England.
-Opened in May 2008, it is part of Liverpool's event campus, consisting of an interconnected arena, convention and exhibition centre, positioned on the banks of Liverpool's heritage waterfront.
+Liverpool Experience Campus (abbreviated LEX) is a multi-purpose event complex on the former Kings Dock, Liverpool, England.
+Formerly known as ACC Liverpool, it opened in May 2008 and consists of the interconnected Liverpool Arena, convention and exhibition centre, positioned on the banks of Liverpool's heritage waterfront.

 In 2016, the four-star Pullman Liverpool Hotel was opened within the complex, offering luxury accommodation with its 216 bedrooms.